TBendong/TBendong.github.io/_pages/about.md

 # 🔥 News

 ## 2025
+- **[2025-04-20]** Appointed as an early-career associate editors for Energy Conversion and Economics.
 - **[2025-02-15]** Our paper "High-dimension Bayesian parameter estimation for WECC composite load model using realistic event measurements" has been accepted to IEEE Transactions on Power Systems.
 - **[2025-01-19]** Our paper "Bayesian post-fault power system dynamic trajectory prediction" has been accepted to IEEE Transactions on Power Systems.